What Is a Whole Food, Plant-Based Diet?

 There’s no denying that public interest in health and nutrition has grown considerably.
 But many are still unsure what makes up a whole food, plant-based diet (WFPB).
 Are you one of them?
 Do you ever feel steeped in competing information on topics like these?
 Well, you certainly aren’t alone.

-A WFPB diet doesn’t include any meat, dairy, or eggs.
+A WFPB diet doesn’t include any meat, poultry, fish, dairy, or eggs.
 It’s not, however, the same as a vegan diet, which is defined only by what it eliminates.
 A WFPB diet is defined also by what it emphasizes: a large variety of whole foods.

 The term “whole” in WFPB describes foods that are minimally processed.